su2code/su2code.github.io/_tutorials/compressible_flow/Aachen_Turbine/Aachen_Turbine.md

 This kind of boundary condition is applied to all solid walls, highlighted in grey in Figure 2, such as HUB, SHROUD AND BLADE belonging to each row.
 To make a wall adiabatic the ```MARKER_HEATFLUX``` can be used specifying a zero heatflux.
 This will also ensure that a no-slip condition is enforced on that wall.
-The following box shows the syntax to be used to enforce this boundary condition at all sold walls present in the meshes.
+The following box shows the syntax to be used to enforce this boundary condition at all solid walls present in the meshes.

 ```
 % Format: (marker, 0.0)